 Other Seoul Palaces

-Although it doesn’t have the label of “grand” palace, Unhyeongung Palace occupies an important place in the history of Seoul and of Korea.
-This small palace was the former home of Heungseon Daewongun whose son, Gojong, the last Joseon king and the first Korean emperor, was born and lived here until ascending to the throne at the tender age of 12.
+Although it doesn’t have the label of “grand” palace, Unhyeongung Palace occupies an important place in the history of Seoul—and of Korea.
+This small palace was the former home of Heungseon Daewongun.
+His son, Gojong, was the last Joseon king and the first Korean emperor.
+He was born at Unhyeongung and lived here until ascending to the throne at the tender age of 12.

 Like every other palace Seoul, Unhyeongung is but a shadow of its former self.
-Most of the buildings were damaged or destroyed over the years, notably during 20th-century Japanese occupation and the Korean War.
+Most of the buildings were damaged or destroyed over the years.
+The 20th-century Japanese occupation and Korean War were most devastating to the palace.
 What remains are reconstructions of the real deal.

-Today, Unhyeongung Palace is a hotspot for cultural activities including a yearly re-enactment of the marriage of Emperor Gojong and his bride Empress Myeongseong.
-Perhaps for that reason (and, of course, it’s beauty!), Unhyeongung remains a popular place for young Koreans to tie the knot.
+Today, Unhyeongung Palace is a hotspot for cultural activities.
+Most famous is the yearly re-enactment of the marriage of Emperor Gojong and his bride Empress Myeongseong.
+With its beauty and history, Unhyeongung is also a popular place for young Koreans to tie the knot.

 - Opening Hours: 9:00am to 7:00pm (Apr-Oct), 9:00am to 6:00pm (Nov-Mar)

 The closest metro stop to the palace is Anguk Station (Line 3).
 Exit 4 spits you out directly onto the grounds of Unhyeongung.